Epinova/epinova-dxp-deployment/Pipelines/Templates/README.md

 - dxp.exportdb.1.yml [doc](dxp.exportdb.1.md)

-# How to use templates from Epinova DXP Deployment
+# How to use templates from Epinova Optimizely DXP Deployment
 !
 Description how to setup a Service Connection to the github.... or if it is public  just describe that.

 All projects in Azure DevOps (for Epinova-Sweden) that want to use templates from this repository needs to setup a service connection from your project.